Zr0den/ssd-authorization-solution/README.md

 But trying to do something that requires a policy "correctly" gives a 403 forbidden.
 Should work with postman though. :)

 Our excuse is that we started too late (our fault) and have run out of time.
 We are going to a conference in Bangkok tomorrow and it is late.
 Sorry.
 (Who asked?)

+Last note: We struggled a bit with some local file + git nonsense when trying to push to our git repository so we expanded the .gitignore a little.
+Just saying this because in the past this has broken some things down the line when another person has fetched it :/ ;S